Home

 Preterm delivery25%Less common

-intrauterine growth restriction5%Less a problem
+Intrauterine growth restriction5%Less of a problem

 Cesarean sectionOnly for obstetric indicationMuch higher rate